 If you recently invested in a new washing machine, dishwasher, oven, dryer, or refrigerator, changing your appliances may not be the most financially sound choice.
 However, if your home has had the same appliances for years and could stand an upgrade, this swap could offer significant energy savings.

 Many utility companies offer rebates for energy efficiency, including rebates on qualified appliances.
 Certified to use less energy, replacing an old machine with an ENERGY STAR® one can save money on monthly utility bills.
-With a rebate from your gas or electric company, getting a better appliance is also cheaper than it would have been otherwise.
+With a rebate from your gas or electric company, getting a better appliance is also more affordable than it would have been otherwise.

 Upgrade To Efficient Windows And Doors